jetbrains-academy/sql-course/Lesson2/task1/task.md

 will learn about the operations with character data, or "strings", as they are usually called in the modern general-purpose programming languages.

-There are a few families of
-character data types, but we will get closer to them later.
+There are a few families of the character data types, but we will dive into these details later.
 In this lesson we will focus on character literals and expressions.

-There are some surprises for the programmers with the background in Java/C++/Python and similar languages.
-First, string literals in SQL are always quoted with single quotes:
+Programmers with the background in Java/C++/Python and similar languages will probably be somewhat surprised that string literals in SQL are always quoted with single quotes:

 ```sql
 SELECT 'Hello';
 ```

 Double quotes may also be used in queries, but for other purposes.
 We will get back to them later.
-If you try to enclose a string literal in double quotes, you may face a weird error:
+If you enclose a string literal in double quotes, most likely you will get a weird error:

 ```sql
 SELECT "Hello";